gregg127/anton/docs/docs/03_flux_gitops.md

                 port:
                   number: 9898
 ```
-2. after some time verify that certificate was successfully created:
+2. After some time, verify that the certificate was successfully created:
 ```console
 kubectl get certificaterequests,certificates
 ```